7stud/common-lisp/fiveam/fiveam-tutorial-testing-projects.md

 has a `:perform` line that works.
 I got the `:perform` line above from the `asdf` manual in the section describing the [test-op](https://asdf.common-lisp.dev/asdf/Predefined-operations-of-ASDF.html#index-test_002dop) function.

+For instance, the turtleware fiveam tutorial may work once (it didn't for me), but you certainly won't be able to run the tetsts again if you quit the repl, then restart it.
+Why?
+In the tutorial, the author loads both "sytems" with `ql:quickload`, and thereafter changes the .asd file to add the `:perform` line.
+That means all the packages were loaded into the repl *before* the :perform line was read, therefore the `:perform` line won't have any issues with packages that don't exist.
+But, if you restart the repl, then try to load the "systems" into the repl, the `:perform` line *will be* read before the packages exist, and then you will get "package XYZ doesn't exist" errors because the :perform line wasn't written properly.
+In essence, the tutorial mistakenly creates a test methodology that requires that you delete the `:perform` line in the .asd file, then load the "systems' into the repl with `ql:quickload`, then add the ":perform line back into the .asd file, then run the tests.